-- Specialist equipment or resources such as coloured overlays and wobble cushions - IT programmes such as touch typing or Nessy reading & spelling - Small group or one-to-one intervention programmes with a teacher or learning support assistant. - Individual therapy programmes recommended by external professionals such as speech & language therapists, physiotherapists or occupational therapists - Personalised strategies recommended by external agencies such as Learning Support Service, the Educational Psychologist Service, Berkshire Sensory Consortium, Addington Outreach or Foundry Outreach Service
+- Specialist equipment or resources such as coloured overlays and wobble cushions - IT programmes such as touch typing. - Small group or one-to-one intervention programmes with a teacher or learning support assistant. - Individual therapy programmes recommended by external professionals such as speech & language therapists, physiotherapists or occupational therapists - Personalised strategies recommended by external agencies such as Learning Support Service, the Educational Psychologist Service, Berkshire Sensory Consortium or Addington Outreach